marceltectonica/migration-nb/README.md

 ## Requirements

 * nodeJS (only tested on v18)
-* valid csv file, should be place in root folder and should be called blog.csv (data-example.csv shows how the file should look like)
+* valid csv file, should be place in root folder and should be called data.csv (data-example.csv shows how the file should look like)
+* column names of the csv file should match the ones in the example (same name used on nation builder API)

 ## installation